Composting at Tufts

 If you are interested in a more hands-off approach.
 There are several companies in the greater Boston area that will pick up compost from your house.

-- Garbage to Garden: Garbage to Garden has a curbside composting program that services Arlington, Somerville, Medford, and Belmont, MA.
+- Garbage to Garden: a curbside composting program that services Arlington, Somerville, Medford, and Belmont, MA.
 Once a week, they will collect your foodscraps and other compostables from the curb, and leave you with a clean bucket and a bag of compost upon request.
 There is a discount for Medford, MA residents.

 - The City of Cambridge offers free curbside composting.